Open-Finance-Lab/FinRL_Contest_2023/README.md

 ```

 ## Task 2 Real Time Order Execution Starter Kit
+This task focuses on building lightweight algorithmic trading systems in a fair environment.

+A template will be provided for contestants, and each team needs to write their functions in this template to perform order execution.
+We will provide an exchange of limit order book data to interact with contestants.
+After the contest, we will conduct real-time trading for all teams' submissions at the same time.
+We would advise you to keep your algorithms lightweight.

 Please download the task-2-order-execution-template.py or download it from our [submission platform](https://finrl-contest-2023.web.app/).
 We provide a sample solution for task 2.
 Please feel free to have a look.